Michael Finnissy: Style

 Finnissy is a profusely prolific composer, having written over 400 pieces for numerous ensembles, combinations, and instruments.
 His works for the piano are notable for their extreme demands on technique.
 They include his 36 Verdi Transcriptions, written between 1972 and 2005.

 Finnissy is concerned with the political aspects of music, and he believes that all music is 'programmatic' to some degree, that is, a composition exists in not just the composer's mind, but inside a culture that reflects both the extra-musical and purely musical concerns of the composer.
-Music, far from being unable to express anything other than itself (as Stravinsky said) is a force for change.
-This engagement with political and social themes became more frequent as his career progressed.
+He rejects the idea that music is unable to express anything other than itself (as Stravinsky said); Finnissy considers music a force for change.
+His engagement with political and social themes became more frequent as his career progressed.
 For example, the influence of homosexual themes and concerns began to enter his work; as in Shameful Vice in 1994, and more explicitly in Seventeen Immortal Homosexual Poets in 1997.